 - Nonperformance amounting to the breach of the contract

 - Damages caused by the breach of contract

 A breach can be material or immaterial, where a material breach occurs if the nonbreaching party does not receive the substantial benefit of the contract due to the other party’s nonperformance, and an immaterial breach is if the nonbreaching party has received substantial benefit from the contract, despite partial or lack of performance from the other party.
 In this latter case, the injured party may still obtain a legal remedy for the minor breach.
 Generally, the remedies for a breach of contract are:

 - Compensatory damages – payment to the injured party to reinstate them in the position they would have been in if not for the breach

 - Liquidated damages – payment agreed to by the parties in the contract in anticipation of a future breach

 - Specific performance – court-ordered performance of the contract when money cannot replace actual performance

-If you are facing legal issues related to your corporation or business, do not hesitate to consult an experience lawyer for legal guidance.
-Whether you seek to form a business or take legal action against a contract breach, the attorneys at Dowden, Worley, Jewell & Olswing, PLLC have the years of experience and professional skill to help you.
+If you are facing legal issues related to your corporation or business, do not hesitate to consult an experienced lawyer for legal guidance.
+Whether you seek to form a business or take legal action against a contract breach, our attorneys at Dowden, Worley, Jewell & Olswing, PLLC, have the years of experience and professional skill to help you.